vincetiu8/covid-tower-defense/README.md

 successfully merged!

 ## Using the Game's Developer Tools
-The game currently has built-in developer tools to allow non-coders to make enemies and towers.
+The game currently has built-in developer tools to allow non-coders to make enemies, towers, and levels.

 Enemy and tower names must follow snake case.
 This means no spaces between words and no capital letters.
 In our case, punctuation is not allowed either.
 Words are separated by `_` instead.
 For example: